Wednesday, 29 September 2010

 Julie Roberts writes: "The buildings have been bought by Rhyl Christian Spiritualist Church with help from the Spiritualists’ National Union.
 We are naming the church Rhyl Spiritual Centre and hoping to have services from Sunday 19th September 2010.
 A lot of work needed doing on the place but it is still beautiful.
 We are looking to rent out Epworth Lodge."

 Thanks for the info, Julie.
-Good to see nice old buildings coming back into use instead of being knocked down and lost forever.
+Good to see old buildings coming back into use instead of being knocked down and lost forever.

 Wednesday, 8 September 2010